 We feature a series of case studies from our Restorative Justice ambassadors giving their personal stories.
-These are valued resource for professionals but also for those who may experienced crime and are considering taking part in the Restorative Justice process.
+These stories are powerful illustrations of the impact of Restorative Justice can have and we thank all of our ambassadors greatly for sharing them.
 The stories below are not to be reproduced without the express permission of Why me?

 If you have been affected by crime and/or would like to have your story published on our website, please email us on email@example.com.